ns1/cert-manager-webhook-ns1/README.md

 # NS1 Webhook for Cert Manager

-> This project is in [active development](https://github.com/ns1/community/blob/master/project_status/ACTIVE_DEVELOPMENT.md)
+> This project is in [MAINTENANCE](https://github.com/ns1/community/blob/master/project_status/MAINTENANCE.md) mode

 This is a webhook solver for [NS1](http://ns1.com), for use with cert-manager, to solve ACME DNS01 challenges.